-We will contact the parents and carers of pupils invited to take part in an educational visit at least 1 week before the proposed date of the trip.
-Communication will be via letter and email.
-The information provided will include the date, travel times, destination, purpose of the visit, and the size of the group attending.
+We will contact the parents and carers of pupils invited to take part in an educational visit at least 1 month before the proposed date of the trip.
+Communication will be made by either letter, email and/or parental engagement apps.

+and information provided will include the date, travel times, destination, purpose of the visit, and the size of the group attending.